43 Sports Trivia Questions [With Answers]

 Answer: 5.

 Simple enough, yet anyone who doesn’t watch regularly tends to land on 6 or 7.
-Five-on-five is a smaller crowd than most team sports run, and that’s part of why one player can swing a whole game.
+Five a side is a small crowd by team-sport standards, and it’s part of why one player can swing a whole game.

 13. What is the height of an NBA basketball hoop?
 (Easy)